scaleoutsystems/fedn/docs/quickstart.rst

 .. note::
    You need to create an API admin token and use the token to authenticate the APIClient.
    Do this by going to the 'Settings' tab in FEDn Studio and click 'Generate token'.
 Copy the access token and use it in the APIClient below.
    The controller host can be found on the main Dashboard in FEDn Studio.
+More information on the use of the APIClient can be found here: :ref:`apiclient-label.

 To upload the package and seed model using the APIClient: